 - If you want a better libido, instead of watching pornography in search for arousal, you can abstain from watching it and see what happens with your hormones.

 - If you are unhappy with life, instead of buying more things, throw and give away stuff to get more peace of mind.

-Your “not to do” list is even more important than your “to do” list
+Your not to do list is more important than your to do list

 If you want to improve your life, do it by taking things away.